kyphan38/web/assets/docs/study/soft skills/06-ccm.md

 - Exceeding expectations
   - Going beyond contractual obligations to provide exceptional service
 - Create rapport
-  - Remembering to connect as a human being in a professional setting doing work that connects with other humans - Be social, send the right signals, show engagement
+  - Remembering to connect as a human being in a professional setting doing work that connects with other humans - be social, send the right signals, show engagement

 **Summary**